Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Rank 3

     | **Bloodbath**
     | Slaying an enemy restores 1 Vitality.
-If the attack was made using a natural weapon, 2 Vitality is restored instead.
+If the killing blow was made using a melee natural weapon, 2 Vitality is restored instead.

 --------